 A backyard barbecue can be considered one of the sights and smells of summer, and safety must remain a top priority when using charcoal and propane grills.
 More than 16,000 people go to an emergency room each year because of a grilling incident, according to the Consumer Product Safety Commission (CPSC).
 About half of those injuries are burns.

-HSHS St. John's medical experts say most burns are at a first-degree level, which means it affects the outer layer of skin and can be treated at home with cool (not ice cold) water, aloe and over-the-counter ibuprofen or aspirin.
+HSHS St. Mary's medical experts say most burns are at a first-degree level, which means it affects the outer layer of skin and can be treated at home with cool (not ice cold) water, aloe and over-the-counter ibuprofen or aspirin.

 More serious second- and third-degree burns affect the outer layer of skin and the underlying tissue which can cause swelling, blistering and blackened skin, and may require hospitalization if the skin cells are damaged.

 HSHS St. Mary's and the CPSC recommend these 10 grilling safety tips:

 - Clean your grill often.
 A buildup of grease and fat can cause a fire.

 - Do not use a wire bristle brush to clean.
 Bristles may stick to the grilling surface and get into food which may cause a choking hazard.

 - Keep kids and pets away from the grill and keep the grill itself at least 10 feet away from buildings and trees.